 Actual Ways to Get Married

 Couples may opt for marriage by a religious ceremony (in an "appropriate venue") or by civil ceremony, the latter may take place either in a registry office or at another approved place.
+Keep this in mind when looking for wedding locations, as hotels and venues must be approved for civil ceremonies.
 Whatever the option -- all are equally valid and binding under Irish law.
 If a couple decides to marry in a religious ceremony, the religious requirements should be discussed well beforehand with the celebrant of the marriage.

-The register currently names nearly 6.000 solemnizers, the majority from the established Christian churches (Roman-Catholic, Church of Ireland and the Presbyterian Church), but including smaller Christian churches as well as the Orthodox churches, the Jewish faith, Baha'i, Buddhist and Islamic solemnizers, plus Amish, Druid, Humanist, Spiritualist, and Unitarian.
+The register currently names nearly 6,000 solemnizers, the majority from the established Christian churches (Roman-Catholic, Church of Ireland and the Presbyterian Church), but including smaller Christian churches as well as the Orthodox churches, the Jewish faith, Baha'i, Buddhist and Islamic solemnizers, plus Amish, Druid, Humanist, Spiritualist, and Unitarian.
+Civil celebrants can also oversee a ceremony so long as they are recognized in the list.

-Not possible -- under Irish law, anybody who already is married cannot get married again, not even to the same person.
+Renewing vows is not possible under Irish law because anyone who already is married cannot get married again, not even to the same person.
 Effectively it is impossible (and illegal) to renew wedding vows in a civil or church ceremony in Ireland.
 You will have to opt for a Blessing instead.

 More Information Needed?